DustinHartzler/PharmToTable/wp-content/plugins/facebook-thumb-fixer/readme.txt

 == Official Web Site (and support) ==

-<a href="https://wordpress.org/support/plugin/facebook-thumb-fixer">Facebook Thumb Fixer Support</a> at the official Wordpress repository.
+<a href="https://wordpress.org/support/plugin/facebook-thumb-fixer">Thumb Fixer for Social Media Support</a> at the official Wordpress repository.

 == How to set a fall-back image ==